fginter/dep_search/webapi.md

 # Telling dep_search API where the treebank is

 This involves two files: `corpora.yaml` tells about every indexed treebank and `corpus_groups.yaml` tells how the treebanks group together, to build the hierarchical treebank selection menu on the main page.
-These files are under the `webui` directory of dep_search.
-Below you can find simple examples, but we keep the full files in GitHub - go have a look [here](https://github.com/fginter/dep_search/blob/master/webui/corpora.yaml) and [here](https://github.com/fginter/dep_search/blob/master/webui/corpus_groups.yaml).
+These files are under the `webapi` directory of dep_search.
+Below you can find simple examples, but we keep the full files in GitHub - go have a look [here](https://github.com/fginter/dep_search/blob/master/webapi/corpora.yaml) and [here](https://github.com/fginter/dep_search/blob/master/webapi/corpus_groups.yaml).

 ## corpora.yaml